The elbow joint is made up of three bones, the humerus, ulna, and radius.

 The joint capsule is contiguous between the hinge and radioulnar aspects of the joint.
 The capsule has an outer fibrous layer and inner synovial layer.

-Ulnar collateral ligament is medial thickened part of the capsule.
+The ulnar collateral ligament is medial thickened part of the capsule.

 Ulnar collateral ligament extends from the medial epicondyle of the humerus to the coronoid and olecranon of the ulna.
 It is a triangular thickening with 3 main bands